-Noreen Renier has also filed a string of desperate court filings in late 2011 using Charlottesville Virginia attorney Dale Jensen.
+Noreen Renier also filed a string of increasingly desperate court filings beginning in late 2011 using Charlottesville Virginia attorney Dale Jensen.

-Lawyer Dale Jensen has however provided long-winded filings and seemingly endless legal briefs that have repeatedly failed to gain traction or score even a single winning judgment across court after court.
+Lawyer Dale Jensen however simply filed numerous long-winded and seemingly endless legal briefs that for more than a year failed to gain traction or score even a single winning judgment across court after court.

-All in all it's been a miserable performance for both Renier and her industry colleagues (including London psychic Leo Bonomo) who claim powerful paranormal abilities and psychic foresight.
+All in all it was a miserable performance for both Renier and her industry colleagues (including London psychic Leo Bonomo) who claim powerful paranormal abilities and psychic foresight.

 Noreen Renier even personally predicted to reporters that she would win --- now four federal court losses ago.